-An up-down run in an n-permutation $\pi$ is a maximal sequence of consecutive letters in $\pi$ that is either increasing or decreasing, when we prepend 0 to $\pi$ so that the first run is always increasing.
-For example, $\pi = 51368427$ has updown runs 05, 51, 1368, 842, 27.
+An up-down run in an n-permutation π is a maximal sequence of consecutive letters in π that is either increasing or decreasing, when we prepend 0 to π so that the first run is always increasing.
+For example, $\pi = 51368427$ has up-down runs 05, 51, 1368, 842, 27.
 The run-decomposition of a permutation is its sequence of up-down runs where the first letter of each run has been removed.
-Thus, $\pi$ has run-decomposition 5-1-368-42-7.
-The number of up-down runs in $\pi$ is thus one greater than the sum of the numbers of peaks and valleys in $0\pi$ .
+Thus, π has run-decomposition 5-1-368-42-7.
+The number of up-down runs in π is thus one greater than the sum of the numbers of peaks and valleys in 0π .
 The distribution of the numbers of up-down runs in permutations is found in sequence A186370 in [1].
-The following lemma is now straightforward to prove, the key observation being from Lemma 2.4 that the first row label read after reading a sequence of column labels must be smaller than the last column label read, and that the first column label read after reading row labels must be greater than the last row label read.
+The following lemma is now straightforward to prove, the key observation being from Lemma 10 that the first row label read after reading a sequence of column labels must be smaller than the last column label read, and that the first column label read after reading row labels must be greater than the last row label read.

-Lemma 2.9.
-The blocks in the run-decomposition R of a permutation $\pi = \Psi(\mathcal{T})$ , for a EW-tableau $\mathcal{T}$ , correspond to the alternating sequences of column and row labels as they are read in constructing $\pi$ from $\mathcal{T}$ .
+Lemma 15.
+The blocks in the run-decomposition R of a permutation $\pi = \Psi(\mathcal{T})$, for an EW-tableau \mathcal{T} , correspond to the alternating sequences of column and row labels as they are read in constructing π from \mathcal{T} .

-3. NEW-tableaux
+3 NEW-tableaux

-If we reflect a EW-tableau along the NW-SE diagonal and turn 0s into 1s and vice versa, we get a tableau whose leftmost column is all 0.
+If we reflect an EW-tableau along the NW-SE diagonal and turn 0s into 1s and vice versa, we get a tableau whose leftmost column is all 0.
 If we remove that leftmost column, but keep all its rows, the bottom few of which may now be empty, we get a tableau satisfying the conditions in the following definition.
-Note that, by definition, every non-top row in a EW-tableau has a 0, which is reflected in condition 1 in the following definition.
+Note that, by definition, every non-top row in an EW-tableau has a 0, which is reflected in condition 1 in the following definition.

-Definition 3.1.
-A NEW-tableau $\mathcal{T}$ is a 0/1-filling of a Ferrers diagram, possibly with some empty bottom rows, satisfying the following conditions:
+Definition 16.
+A NEW-tableau2 \mathcal{T} is a 0/1-filling of a Ferrers diagram, possibly with some empty bottom rows, satisfying the following conditions:

-- 1. Every column of $\mathcal{T}$ has a 1. - 2.
-No four cells of $\mathcal{T}$ that form the corners of a rectangle have 0s in two diagonally opposite corners and 1s in the other two.
+- 1. Every column of \mathcal{T} has a 1. - 2.
+No four cells of \mathcal{T} that form the corners of a rectangle have 0s in two diagonally opposite corners and 1s in the other two.